 Another great resource was created by Rich Stim, an Attorney at Stanford University, called "The Basics of Getting Permission"

 Intellectual Property "refers to creations of the mind: inventions; literary and artistic works; symbols, names and images used in commerce" (World Intellectual Property Organization, WIPO).
 Read this helpful guide from WIPO which helps explain trademarks, patents, industrial design, trade secrets, and more.

 Can I use it?

-the purpose and character of the use, including whether the use is of a commercial nature, or is for non-profit educational purpose;
+the purpose and character of the use, including whether the use is of a commercial nature or is for non-profit educational purposes;

 the nature of the copyrighted work;